CaretakerGob/studio/context/PROJECT_CONTEXT_HISTORY.md

 - **Description:** Frequently Asked Questions page.
 - **Functionality:** Displays FAQs categorized into "App Questions" and "Board Game Concepts" using accordion style.

 ### 3.13.
+Hunter's Nexus (`/hunters-nexus`)
+- **Description:** Session-based, multiplayer game management hub.
+- **Functionality:**
+    - Allows selection of a character template for the session.
+    - Displays core stats (HP, Sanity, MV, DEF) with interactive trackers and session-based max stat modifiers.
+    - Displays selected arsenal card (front/back images) and its equipment.
+    - Allows clicking on character avatar and arsenal card images to view them in a larger modal.
+    - Provides a simple dice roller (numbered and combat dice).
+    - Provides a card generator for drawing from game decks.
+    - Shows a list of party members (currently just the selected character).
+    - Displays character abilities (base and arsenal-granted) with cooldown/quantity trackers in a modal.
+    - Displays character skills and weapons (base and arsenal-modified) in a modal.
+    - Max Mod trackers for MV and DEF added to character modal.
+- **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets (via props), card decks from `card-generator-ui.tsx`.
+State is client-side for the session.

+### 3.14.
 Layout & General
 - **Sidebar:** Persistent sidebar with navigation links, collapsible on desktop, sheet-style on mobile with a dedicated trigger.
+"Game Tools" items (Character Sheet, Dice Roller, Card Generator, Events, NPC Generator, Shop, Item List, AI Item Generator) grouped under a dropdown.
 - **Toasts:** Used for user feedback on various actions.
 - **Theme:** Dark, horror-inspired theme defined in `globals.css`.